 Secret No More

 When stock options were first introduced in the early seventies it was immediately discovered by the wealthy few to be a great money-making instrument.
-It was hardly known outside the circle of wealthy stock investors.
-For many years it was a secret tool used only by those in-the-know who immediately became aware of the many profitable opportunities offered by this new invention.
+It was hardly known outside the circle of wealthy stock investors and for many years it was a secret tool used only by those in-the-know.
+These select group of investors became immediately aware of how to use options as a powerful tool to enhance returns on their stock investments.
 It wasn’t until many years later that stock options began to gain status with the general investing public.
 Today, while it is still a mystery to many in the stock market investing public, it is fast becoming well-known to the common everyday stock trader as an instrument of value.

 Brief History of Stock Options

 Historically options have been around for many centuries but as it is traded today it is relatively a new phenomenon.
 It was in 1973 that options were born in the form that they are today.
 Before then options were mostly traded by farmers and commodity traders seeking price stability in their products.
 They were widely traded as a means of price protection for their products.
 It enabled these businessmen to lock in future prices thus offering greater stability in the market.
 While these price protection contracts served the purpose of maintaining stability in the marketplace, they were seldom used as instruments of trade mainly because they lacked the element of liquidity.